Doctoral Students at the SCEUS

 Klaudia Koxha studied Political Science at the University of Tirana from 2014 to 2017.
 Throughout her studies, she completed her traineeships at the Council of Europe Office in Albania, where she worked on two projects, ‘Support to the Efficiency of Justice’ and ‘Action Against Economic Crime’ and at the Municipality of Tirana where she was assigned to the office of Social Services.
 She then continued her MA studies in Political Science at the University of Salzburg where she worked as a student assistant as well as research assistant to the project ‘A Comparative Study on The Budgetary Discourse in the Eurozone’.
 Her MA thesis explores how radical-left populist parties respond to cultural cleavages.
 She continues to research on populism in her dissertation, in which she analyses how populism affects the process of European Integration in the Western Balkans.

 Birgit Mitter has been studying political science at the University of Salzburg from 2015 onwards.
 In her studies, she put a focus on languages and quantitative methods and passed on her enthusiasm for research design to other students of political science in several tutorials.
 For three years, she has been working as a research assistant at the local department and in a research project dealing with the European Single Market.
-Apart from her academic career, she has always been very committed to sports in several fields.
-In her dissertation, she gets the chance to connect her private passion with her profession as she works on the specificities of European sports policy and its impact on the domestic and international sphere.
+In her dissertation, she foucses on European project funding the the cultural sector and elaborates a composition of quantitative research approaches in this field.

 Nico Petz completed his bachelor’s degree in economics in 2018 at the Vienna University of Business and Economics.
 In 2020, he completed his master’s degree in economics at the same University.
 In his master’s thesis, he worked on the bayesian estimation of macroeconometric models, in order to gain more insight into the effects of persistent changes in interest rates on inflation dynamics.
 In October 2020, he started his work as a phd candidate at the Centre of European Union Studies at the University of Salzburg.
 His doctoral Thesis explores the application of machine learning methodologies in the econometric time series analysis with a focus on macroeconometric models.
 Furthermore, this contribution to the scientific literature will be applied to economic questions in a European context.